marksmccann/mQuery/README.md

-# mQuery ("mark"Query)
+# mQuery
 #### An independent and rudimentary implemenation of jQuery

 Inspired by Angular's jQuery Lite, I created a lightweight and selective jQuery library for my personal projects.
+I call it "mark"Query.

 Go [here](http://www.markmccann.me/post/mquery/) see which methods and features are supported.